Monthly Archives: September 2011

 These vegan sweet potato biscuits are so moist and flaky, they practically melt in your mouth.
 Fantastic to serve with fall meals, especially as an accompaniment to chili or other stews, these are also a welcome addition to your vegan Thanksgiving menu.
 Contributed by Cathe Olson, from The Vegetarian Mother’s Cookbook.*

 At this point in her cookbook writing career, I think Isa could put out a book titled 137 Ways to Cook Brussels Sprouts and it would not only be a best seller, but a favorite on vegan message boards everywhere (Really.
 Her roasted brussels sprouts recipe is great.).
 After the success of Vegan with a Vengeance,* Vegan Cupcakes Take […]

-Admittedly rich, this traditional Southern-style peanut soup has an intense and unusual flavor.
-Adapted from Great American Vegetarian by Nava Atlas.
+Admittedly rich, this traditional Southern-style peanut soup has an intensely nutty flavor.
+Served in moderate portions, it’s immensely satisfying.